 Software developer vs software engineering – You’ve probably heard of these two professions, but what are the exact differences between them?
-Some people believe that these titles are divided based on education level and experience of the employees.
+Some people believe that these titles are divided based on the education level and experience of the employees.
 Others think the company you are working for will be the one to decide whether you are a programmer, developer, or so on.
 Is it merely a title or is it something else under the surface?

-In fact, there is a golden rule when it comes to differentiate software developer vs software engineering.
+In fact, there is a golden rule when it comes to differentiating software developer vs software engineering.
 It is: software engineers can become software developers, but software developers can not be software engineers.
 Why?
 Simply because software developers work with a program, while software engineers work with the background of the said program.

 Let’s discuss these two professions together with CMC Global!

 In the real IT industry, companies often use their own experiences and knowledge to create their own description of software developer vs software engineering to suit the needs best.
 But most people abide by the mentioned golden rule.

 According to Computer Science Degree Hub, software developers vs software engineering are assigned to have separate roles.

 Software developers are the driving force behind any program creation.
 In other words, they are responsible for the entire development process, from collaborating with the client to creating a theoretical design and collaborating with computer programmers to have the code run properly.
 Together, computer programmers and software developers will test and fix problems together under software developersâ€™ leadership and technical guidance along every stage of the software development life cycle.

 On the other hand, software engineering refers to the application of engineering principles to create software.
 This can be understood as participating in the software development life cycle by connecting the client’s needs with applicable technology solutions, systematically developing processes to create specific functions, as well as using engineering concepts to develop software.